Porsche Mission R: Drivetrain

 The Mission R features all-wheel drive (AWD) implemented by two separate motors, one each for the front and rear axles.
 The maximum combined output is 800 kW, split as 320 kW to the front and 480 kW to the rear in "qualifying" mode.
 In "race" mode, maximum continuous combined output is scaled back to 500 kW.
 Estimated stall torque is 740 lbft.
 Claimed acceleration is 0–100 km/h in 2.5 seconds, with a top speed exceeding 300 km/h.

 The permanent magnet synchronous motors feature direct stator oil cooling, raising the maximum peak and continuous power output.
 The front and rear motors, gearboxes, and pulse-controlled inverters are identical to each other, and are the same as the motors fitted to the Taycan Turbo S. The stator features "hairpin winding", increasing the coil density.

-The traction battery has a capacity of 82 kW-hr and can charge at a maximum rate of 350 kW from a 900 VDC source, enabling the battery to be recharged from 5 to 80% state-of-charge in 15 minutes.
-Regenerative braking is possible at rates up to 800 kW; for a invitational session at the Porsche Experience Center Los Angeles track, limited to automotive journalists, the car was set up with 60% regenerative braking force on the front axle and 100% regenerative on the rear.
+The traction battery has a capacity of 82 kWh and can charge at a maximum rate of 350 kW from a 900 VDC source, enabling the battery to be recharged from 5% to 80% state-of-charge in 15 minutes.
+Regenerative braking is possible at rates up to 800 kW; for an invitational session at the Porsche Experience Center Los Angeles track, limited to automotive journalists, the car was set up with 60% regenerative braking force on the front axle and 100% regenerative on the rear.
 The battery accounts for approximately 250 or 500 kg according to different sources, up to 1/3 of the car's weight.
 Rather than the underfloor battery adopted by the Taycan, the battery is housed behind the seats, giving the car a weight distribution similar to that of the mid-engine Boxster/Cayman.
 The vehicle is designed for the sprint race format, with sessions lasting from 25 to 40 minutes.